fpdf-easytable/simple_unit_test/README.md

 # Simple Unit Test

 Simple Unit Test is a php class to test php code.
-The test Why over http?
+Why over http?
 It is highly probably you are developing a web application, therefore server configuration is a criteria to be considered.

-More than attempt to be an exhaustive unit test, Simple Unit Test is a proof of the concept.
+More than an attempt to be an exhaustive unit test, Simple Unit Test is a proof of the concept.
 The concept that testing should be simple, straight forward and automatic.